 There were considerable differences between cultivars in our nursery.
 We only field grow Upright Junipers so those are the ones I assessed most extensively.
 Those cultivars which were most severely burned were: Juniperus virginiana ‘Burkii’, Juniperus virginiana ‘JN Select Green’ — Emerald Feather™ Juniper, Juniperus virginiana ‘Cupressifolia’, Juniperus chinensis ‘Hook’s #8’, and Juniperus virginiana ‘Glauca’.
 Some others at the nursery had spotty tip die-back but not as severe as the cultivars I have mentioned.
 Young plants that weren’t under the snow were particularly hard hit.
 They are often the last to stop growing and don’t have as deep of roots as the big guys.
 At least that’s what I think explains the difference in burning.

 The native Juniperus virginiana — Eastern Red Cedar growing along roadways throughout Southeast Wisconsin were impacted to various degrees by the winter.
-I observed browning evergreens that were burned completely on their outer extremities while others in close proximity were just fine with little to no burn.
-I suspect there is genetic variability among seedling Juniperus virginiana in their ability to withstand such a winter.
-Salt spray also likely played a large role in the damage on these roadside plants.
+I observed browning evergreens that were burned completely on their outer extremities while others nearby were just fine with little to no burn.
+I suspect there is genetic variability among seedlings of Juniperus virginiana in their ability to withstand such a winter.
+Salt spray also likely played a large role in the damage to these roadside plants.

 It looks like the junipers were just damaged on the outsides of the plants and can be easily fixed up by shearing off the burnt foliage.